 There are two main factors that determine the value of used vehicles.
 The first is how much the vehicle costs when new.
 The second is how much wear and tear it has been through.
 The most direct measurement of this is the mileage.
 This factor is so important that you can check the approximate value of a vehicle by looking up the depreciation based on its mileage.
-When you’re shopping for a new truck, look for low mileage vehicles.
+When you’re shopping for used cars, look for low mileage vehicles.

 You might not care about the dents in the fender, but you want to make sure the body hasn’t been so badly damaged that it will crumple like a napkin if you’re in an accident.
 You may not mind the scratches in the cargo bay, but you need to make sure it has never been flooded.
 This is why the car must be inspected before you buy it.
 You can start by looking for overspray in places like where the fender meets the hood.
 If you see this, walk away.
 Run a vehicle history report based on the VIN number, check QUICK VIN VERIFICATION website to schedule an appointment.
 If neither of these steps results in red flags that cause you to walk away, you should take it to a mechanic of your choice for an inspection.
 Buying certified pre-owned pickups is another option.
 Just make sure the truck dealer has a warranty that will cover problems that arise.